Chas Smash: Music career

 In 1980, Smyth became the last of the seven original Madness members to join the band.
 He soon moved on to playing other instruments instead of bass.
 After Madness broke up in 1986, he formed a new short-lived band The Madness in 1988 along with Suggs, Lee Thompson and Chris Foreman.

-In 1990, Smyth became an executive for Go!
+In 1990, Smyth became an A&R executive for Go!
 Discs, where, at his suggestion, the label signed The Stairs.
-He was also responsible for reforming Madness in 1992 for Madstock!, but he left Go!
-Discs to re-form the band.
+He was also responsible for reforming Madness in 1992 for Madstock!, and left Go!
+Discs to reform the band.
 In 1989/1990, he became friends with former Smiths singer Morrissey, who had once asked him to be his manager.
 Smyth declined, claiming "I didn't fancy having to iron his socks."
 Smyth introduced Morrissey to Boz Boorer, who went on to work with him from 1991 onwards.
 Cathal is also the subject of the 1992 Morrissey single, "You're the One for Me, Fatty".

 He also provided backing vocals on Morrissey's version of the Jam's "That's Entertainment".
 Cathal also had a small part in Suggs' solo career, co-writing the song "Green Eyes," and he also performed backing vocals on The Lone Ranger album.
 In 1999, Smyth formed and fronted the folk-influenced band The Velvet Ghost, which played at the Fleadh festival in 2000.

-In 2002, Smyth started up his own record label, Rolled Gold Records (RGR Music), at an office in Camden Town.
+In 2002, Smyth started his own record label, Rolled Gold Records (RGR Music), at an office in Camden Town.
 He released a debut single, "We're Coming Over", with The England Supporters Band (billed as Mr. Smash & Friends) and it reached number 67 in the UK Singles Charts.
 RGR released an album and three singles by London rapper, Just Jack.
 The label also released material by dance and rap artists Autamata and Border Crossing.
 In 2004, after briefly moving his office to Islington, he closed RGR.

 In 2009, Madness released their first album of new material in ten years, The Liberty of Norton Folgate.
-About this time, Smyth was rumoured to be working on several solo projects, including a dubstep album, according to Mojo.
+At the time, Smyth was rumoured to be working on several solo projects, including a dubstep album, according to Mojo.
 In 2012 Madness followed up "Norton Folgate" with Oui Oui, Si Si, Ja Ja, Da Da.

-Smyth announced he was leaving Madness in October 2014, though it was characterized at the time as a 'break' to concentrate on his solo career and not necessarily a permanent departure.
-Nevertheless, Smyth has not rejoined Madness in the years since the break was announced.
+Smyth announced that he was leaving Madness in October 2014.
+His departure was characterized at the time as a break to concentrate on his solo career and not necessarily a permanent departure, but he has not rejoined the band.

 Smyth's debut solo album, A Comfortable Man, was released in May 2015 and reached No. 68 in the UK Albums Chart.
 In 2016, Madness released Can't Touch Us Now, the first Madness album since One Step Beyond, to be recorded without Smyth being credited as a member of the band.